-Let's focus on implementing the mint
+Let's focus on implementing the mint and burn functions to manage the token supply.

 Next Steps: